cgwalters/bootc-playground/README.md

 1
 ```

+If you want to try out a development version of bootc or test a pull request, you may point `VM_HOST` to your local [bootc](https://github.com/containers/bootc) Git tree.
+The local Git tree can then be mounted into the VM and the host's `bootc` can be executed directly.

 ## Rebase Fedora CoreOS Image

 Once your VM has booted, you may rebase your image as described in the [CentOS boot documentation](https://github.com/CentOS/centos-boot/blob/main/docs/install.md).